hlaueriksson/GEmojiSharp/README.md

 4. Use ⬆️ and ⬇️ keys to select an emoji
 5. Press `Enter` to copy the selected raw emoji to clipboard
 6. Press `ctrl + c` to copy the selected emoji aliases to clipboard
+7. Press `ctrl + Enter` to copy the selected raw emoji skin tone variants to clipboard
+   - For emoji that supports skin tone modifiers

 Emojify: